boazsegev/iodine/README.md

 The exception to the rule is the `ping` implementation.
 Your protocol's `ping` method will execute in parallel with other parts of your protocol's code.
 Pinging is a machanism that is often time sensitive and is required to maintain an open connection.
 For this reason, if your code is working hard on a long task, a ping will still occure automatically in the background and offset any connection timeout.

+If your code is short and efficient (no blocking tasks), it is best to run Iodine in a single threaded mode (you get better performance AND safer code, as long as you don't block):

+      Iodine.threads = 1

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/boazsegev/iodine.